I throw a ball at an upward angle across a flat field. Neglecting air

 It depends on the initial speed

-Consider a ball which is thrown upwards at an angle.
+about a ball that is thrown upwards at an angle.
 Ralph thought that since the

 ball is still moving upwards for a while after it is thrown, it must have some